The Marvelous Land Of Oz

 and instead of coming to a stop upon the flat rock he missed it

-width of his body, breaking off both his right wings against the
+half the width of his body, breaking off both his right wings

-head resting on the soft breast of the Scarecrow, which made an
+precious head resting on the soft breast of the Scarecrow, which

 excellent